Skip to main content

 Data Enrichment

-Data enrichment is the process of adding meaningful information to your data so you have more control and an easier time referencing data in searches.
-It's simply where you add more context to your data.
+Data enrichment is the process of adding meaningful information to your data, enhancing its value and usability.
+By incorporating additional context, you gain more control and ease when referencing data in searches.

 Sumo Logic supports data enrichment using metadata and lookups.

-Metadata is typically from your system or environment, and adds context about what or where the data came from and any associated services or apps.
-Logs and metrics use metadata that can be customized to anything you need.
+Metadata typically originates from your system or environment.
+It provides context about the source of the data and any associated services or applications.
+Logs and metrics utilize metadata that can be customized to meet your needs.

-• Log metadata.
-In addition to having more data to reference in query operations, this allows you to define a more specific scope of data in search expressions, improve search performance, and allows more specific search filters in Roles and routing expressions in Partitions.
+Log metadata enhances query operations by providing additional data for reference, allowing for a more specific scope of data in search expressions and improving search performance.
+It also enables the use of more specific search filters in Roles and routing expressions in Partitions.

-• Log metadata is configured in Sumo as fields consisting of key-value pairs that are tagged to logs during collection.
+Log metadata is configured in Sumo Logic as fields consisting of key-value pairs that are tagged to logs during collection.

-• You can define fields with Field Extraction Rules by parsing fields when log messages are ingested.
+• Define fields with Field Extraction Rules by parsing fields when log messages are ingested.

-• You can define fields on data sent to Sumo by manually defining them on Sources and Collectors.
+• Define fields on data sent to Sumo Logic by manually defining them on Sources and Collectors.

-• Our AWS Metadata Source allows you to collect tags from EC2 instances running on AWS.
+• Use our AWS Metadata Source to collect tags from EC2 instances running on AWS.

-• Metric metadata.
 Sumo Logic provides a number of features you can use to enrich the metrics you collect with metadata.
-Metric metadata provides considerable benefits when you query your metrics: you can scope your metrics queries to return only the metrics of interest.
-Metric metadata can also give you insight that cannot be gleaned from unadorned metrics, especially in highly containerized and orchestrated environments
+Metrics metadata provides considerable benefits when you query your metrics: you can scope your metrics queries to return only the metrics of interest.
+Metrics metadata can also give you insight that cannot be gleaned from unadorned metrics, especially in highly containerized and orchestrated environments.

-• Metric metadata is referenced in Sumo with selectors consisting of key-value pairs that are tagged to metrics during collection.
+Metrics metadata is referenced in Sumo Logic with selectors consisting of key-value pairs that are tagged to metrics during collection.

 Using Lookup Tables